 Cockroaches & Human Pathogens

-There are at least seven human pathogens that are believed to be transmittable by cockroaches, one of which is the virus that causes polio.
-While the link between cockroaches and human diseases is still lacking, there is strong reason to believe that roaches should be considered when determining vectors of illness.
+There are at least seven human pathogens believed to be transmittable by cockroaches, one of which is the virus that causes polio.
+While the link between cockroaches and human diseases is still lacking, there is strong reason to believe that roaches should be considered when determining illness vectors.

 Cockroaches & Allergies